Jaspersoft/js-visualize-components-samples/pages/input-controls/all-ics.md

   }
   ```

-_Note: By default, this is the style that will be used if you don't provide any configuration._
+_Note: The default styles will be used if you don't provide any configuration._

-#### Material component
+#### Material UI styling
-To define a date time component with Material look alike, you have to provide the configuration like this:
+For a datetime component with Material UI styling, provide the following configuration:
   ```js
   {
     singleValueDatetime: {